popgengui/agestrucnb/README.md

 Installation
 ------------

-	A. Download the configuration files, README.md file (this file), and manual from https://github.com/popgengui/agestrucne/tree/data.
-On the web page you will see green button on the right side of the screen, and labeled, "Clone or download."
+	1. Download the configuration files, README.md file (this file), and manual from https://github.com/popgengui/agestrucne/tree/data.
+On the web page you will see a green button on the right side of the screen, and labeled, "Clone or download."
-           Besides the program manual and README.md file, this data branch of our github repository, supplies simulation configuration files that will get you started in the program pipeline (see the manual for details on how to load and edit the configuration files).
+           Besides the program manual and README.md file, this data branch of our github repository supplies simulation configuration files that will get you started in the program pipeline (see the manual for details on how to load and edit the configuration files).

-	B. Recommended Installation procedures, by platform.
+	2. Recommended Installation procedures, by platform.

-		1. Linux, 64-bit, python3:
+		A. Linux, 64-bit, python3:

 			i.
 From a terminal, type "pip3 install agestrucne".

 			ii.
 Note:  according to the speed and RAM capacity of your computer, SimuPop can take many minutes to be compiled and installed.

-		2. Windows, 64-bit, Anaconda3 python installation,
+		B. Windows, 64-bit, Anaconda3 python installation,
 			i. from the Anaconda Prompt program window, type the following commands: